Frequently Asked Questions

 If you plan to graduate with an associate degree from Chemeketa, you have the option to take any of the communication classes offered here.
 However, you should always double check with your advisor for different requirements.

 The Speech & Communications department faculty strongly recommend that you take more than one communications course before graduating including at least one public speaking course.

 Do you always have to give speeches in a speech class?

 This depends on which class you take.
-If you take Sp 100, Sp 111, or Sp 112, you will give one or more speeches during the term.
-If you enroll in interpersonal or small group communication you may have to present to the class although the presentations may not be as formal as a public speaking course.
+If you take COMM 100, COMM 111 or COMM 112, you will give one or more speeches during the term.
+If you enroll in Interpersonal, Intercultural, Small Group or other communication classes, you may have to present to the class although you will focus more on analytical writing and research.

 What if I am really nervous about giving speeches and working with other people?

-Not to worry.
+That is why you have to take a class to learn how to conquer those fears.
 Our instructors are experts and have years of experience in helping students cope and overcome communication anxieties.
-They work hard to make the classroom setting a challenging but comfortable environment in which to study communication.
+They work hard to make the classroom setting challenging but comfortable.

 What careers will a speech degree prepare you for?